koehlma/jaspy/README.rst

 ready for productive use.
 Some of the features listed above are not yet implemented.

 I started this project in my semester break and now, as the new semester started, I have much less spare time.
-Therefor it might take a while until I will be able to invest much more time into it.
+Therefore it might take a while until I will be able to invest much more time into it.
 However I very welcome all sorts of contributions.